 Susan Hall, Secretary, worked for 25 years in museums in Minnesota and Missouri as an editor, curator, associate director, and director prior to moving to Middletown in 1998.
 She retired as the Development Director for Oddfellows Playhouse Youth Theater in 2011.
 Susan received her bachelor’s degree in art history from Carleton College and her master’s in art history from the University of Minnesota.
 She was one of the founding members of the Jonah Center in 2004.

 John Shafer, Web Site Administrator, is a Professor at Middlesex Community College where he teaches courses in Film and Media.
 He is co-founder of the college’s Sustainability Committee and primary author of the sustainability priority of the college’s strategic plan.
-He is a longtime advocate for environmental issues and has served on the Jonah Center’s Board of Directors for several years, including two years as President.
+He is a longtime advocate for environmental issues and has served on the Jonah Center’s Board of Directors for many years, including two years as President.
 He also manages the center’s website.
 He previously served on the Air Line Trail Committee for the town of Portland and helped lead the development of Portland’s initial trail.
 Originally from San Diego, California, John studied at the University of Southern California, Syracuse University, and the University of Connecticut.
 John is an Emmy award-winning filmmaker and has done several projects with CPTV.